-The Board recommends a vote FOR matters 1 and 2, and AGAINST matter 3.
+The Board recommends a vote FOR matters 1, 2 and 3, THREE YEARS on matter 4, and AGAINST matters 5 and 6.

-The affirmative vote of the holders of a majority of the aggregate voting power of our Class A Common Stock entitled to vote and present in person or represented by proxy at the Annual Meeting ("majority vote") is required to elect each of the 12 nominated directors and to determine Items 2 and 3 above.
-An abstention with respect to any matter will have the effect of a vote against such matter.
+The affirmative vote of the holders of a majority of the aggregate voting power of our Class A Common Stock entitled to vote and present in person or represented by proxy at the Annual Meeting is required to elect each of the nominated directors and to determine Items 2, 5 and 6.
+Items 3 and 4 are advisory votes only and are not binding.
+Notwithstanding the advisory nature of these votes, as discussed under "Item 3" and "Item 4" below, the Board will consider the voting outcomes when making determinations regarding these matters.
+An abstention with respect to matters 1, 2, 3, 5 and 6 will have the effect of a vote against such matter, and an abstention with respect to matter 4 will not have an effect on the outcome of that matter.

-Under the Nasdaq listing standards, a broker or other nominee holding shares of our Class A Common Stock on behalf of a beneficial holder may not be permitted to exercise voting discretion with respect to some matters to be acted upon at stockholders' meetings.
+Under the listing standards of the Nasdaq stock market ("Nasdaq"), a broker or other nominee holding shares of our Class A Common Stock on behalf of a beneficial holder may not be permitted to exercise voting discretion with respect to some matters to be acted upon at stockholders' meetings.
 Therefore, if a beneficial holder does not give the broker or nominee specific voting instructions, the holder's shares may not be voted on those matters and a broker non-vote will occur.
-Under the Nasdaq listing standards, brokers or nominees may vote on Item 2, but not on Items 1 and 3, if they do not receive instructions from the beneficial holder of the shares held in street name.
-A broker non-vote is not treated as a vote on, and will therefore have no effect on the voting results for, Items 1 and 3.
+Under the Nasdaq listing standards, brokers or nominees may vote on Item 2, but not on Items 1, 3, 4, 5 and 6, if they do not receive instructions from the beneficial holder of the shares held in street name.
+A broker non-vote is not treated as a vote on, and will therefore have no effect on the voting results for, Items 1, 3, 4, 5 and 6.

-As of April 11, 2022, National Amusements, Inc. ("National Amusements") beneficially owned, directly and indirectly through a wholly-owned subsidiary, approximately 77.4% of our outstanding Class A Common Stock and approximately 9.7% of our outstanding Class A Common Stock and Class B Common Stock on a combined basis.
+As of March 13, 2023, National Amusements, Inc. ("National Amusements") beneficially owned, directly and indirectly through a wholly-owned subsidiary, approximately 77.4% of our outstanding Class A Common Stock and approximately 9.7% of our outstanding Class A Common Stock and Class B Common Stock on a combined basis.
 Shari Redstone, Chairperson, Chief Executive Officer and President of National Amusements, is our non-executive Board Chair.
-National Amusements has advised us that it intends to vote all of its shares of our Class A Common Stock in accordance with the recommendations of the Board on Items 1, 2 and 3.
-Such action by National Amusements will be sufficient to constitute a quorum and to determine the outcomes of Items 1, 2 and 3 in accordance with the Board's recommendations.
+National Amusements has advised us that it intends to vote all of its shares of our Class A Common Stock in accordance with the recommendations of the Board on Items 1, 2, 3, 4, 5 and 6.
+Such action by National Amusements will be sufficient to constitute a quorum and to determine the outcomes of Items 1, 2, 3, 4, 5 and 6 in accordance with the Board's recommendations.